contensis/docs-management-dotnet/model/workflow.md

 *data*
 > Type: object
-> An anonynous object to include as part of the event invocation
+> An anonymous object to include as part of the event invocation

 ### Return value